 Just recently, I learned some sign language to prep for an audition.
 The character grew up in a deaf family but she was hearing.
 I really wanted to understand how hard it would be being a liaison between her family and the outside world, even though I didn’t actually have to sign in the audition.

-C: Any actors you’ve met that have left you feeling starstruck?
+C: Are there any actors you’ve met that have left you feeling starstruck?

 C: Tell me about the project you directed.
-What are the unique challenges of directing?
+What are the unique challenges that directing presents?

 M: I directed an episode of my best friend Natalie Pelletier’s comedic web-series “Sh*t Girls Used to Say.”
 Some of the best directors I’ve worked with have been both behind and in front of the camera.
 I think it gives you a different vantage point to really be able to communicate with actors.
 One of my long-term goals is to get behind the camera more and create more of my own stories.